VisRank

 VisRank's citability check scans your page for ten patterns:

-- TL;DR summaries — explicit "In short" or "Key takeaway" blocks that AI Overviews pull directly
+• TL;DR summaries - explicit "In short" or "Key takeaway" blocks that make the main answer easy to locate

-- Comparison patterns — "vs." language and comparison tables that Perplexity and ChatGPT prioritise for head-to-head queries
+• Comparison patterns - "vs." language and comparison tables that help users and answer systems compare options

-A page with none of these patterns — just flowing prose paragraphs — scores low.
-Adding even two or three of them measurably increases your chance of appearing in an AI-generated answer.
+A page with none of these patterns - just flowing prose paragraphs - scores low.
+Adding even two or three of them makes the page easier to scan, quote, and verify, although it does not guarantee appearing in an AI-generated answer.
 This is the same principle that makes answer-first content structure so effective for AEO generally.

 Why content freshness matters for AI citation